prince272/nextsolution/README.md

 3. **Set Up Your Mobile Development Environment:**

-   Follow the detailed guide in the official Expo documentation:
+   Follow the detailed guide in the official Expo documentation to set up your mobile development environment:

    - [Set Up Your Expo Development Environment](https://docs.expo.dev/get-started/set-up-your-environment/)